 How can we carry Caffeinated Press merchandise?

 Our books and periodicals are carried in the Ingram and Baker & Taylor catalogs.
-We are also happy to negotiate individual arrangements for consignment sales, as appropriate.
+We are also happy to negotiate individual arrangements for publisher-serviced distribution support, as appropriate.
 Check the “book buyers” section, above, for additional information.

 The 3288 Review will carry a separate ISBN for each issue, but the periodical ISSN is 2397-4720.